thebkv/bkv/leviticus16.md

 ## 16 — BEYOND THE VEIL

-The disciple reaches the center of Leviticus: God provides the way through the veil.
-Aaron cannot enter the Most Holy Place whenever he chooses; he enters according to God's order, through washing, sacrifice, blood, incense, and atonement.
-The sanctuary itself is cleansed from the uncleanness of the people, and confessed iniquity is placed upon the living goat and carried away.
-The disciple discovers that the deepest reconciliation cannot be produced by effort or spiritual technique.
-God establishes the way by which the whole life is cleansed, its accumulated burden is removed, and man is brought into the Presence.
+The disciple learns that he cannot make his own way into the Presence.
+Aaron may not simply pass through the veil whenever he chooses; God provides the way through cleansing, sacrifice, blood, and atonement.
+One goat is offered before the LORD, while another bears the confessed iniquities away into the wilderness.
+This is what the disciple needs to know at the center of Leviticus: you do not perfect yourself until you become worthy to enter.
+You bring the whole truth of yourself to God and receive the cleansing He provides.
+What has separated you from Him is dealt with, what has accumulated is carried away, and the way into His Presence is opened by God Himself.